Braves vs. Pirates Player Props Betting Odds

-Bryan Reynolds is one of the players with prop bets for the taking when the Atlanta Braves and the Pittsburgh Pirates meet at Truist Park on Friday (beginning at 7:20 PM ET).
+Player prop bet odds for Bryan Reynolds and others are available when the Atlanta Braves host the Pittsburgh Pirates at Truist Park on Saturday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!